MustafaYesilyurt/fabflix_full_stack/README.md

 YouTube link: https://youtu.be/cFacsYlHPKE

 Deployment on AWS:
 -  In my create table statements I made for this project, I used the row_number() function and apparently MySQL 5.7 doesn't like this.
-I eventually found a way to get around this, but I was unable to deploy my application remotely in time; that's on me for not starting early enough.
-However, as you can see by my GitHub code and my demo, I fulfilled all the requirements, so I hope I can receive at least some credit.
-If not, then fine, whatever.
-At least I'm caught up and learned some new things.
+I eventually found a way to get around this.

 Steps for deployment:
 1) Run an Ubuntu 16.04 EC2 AWS instance with Maven, Java 8, MySQL 5.7, and Tomcat 8.5.53 installed.
 I also manually installed Java FX so I could use javafx.util.Pair; I wrote a Piazza post about this ()